3D Hand Pose Estimation via Regularized Graph Representation Learning: Methodology

-To exploit structural relationship between hand joints, we take advantage of existing parametric hand models to generate an initial estimation of hand pose as prior pose and then refine the prior pose via residual graph convolution.
+Specifically, we employ a parametric hand model to provide the prior of $\P$, and designate a Deformation Learning Module to learn the pose under the supervision of the ground-truth pose and input image.
 We discuss the two modules of the generator in detail as follows.

-\subsubsection{The hand model module}
+\subsubsection{The Hand Model Module}

-Given an input monocular image, this module aims to generate an initial estimation of 3D hand pose $\Tilde{\mathbf{P}}$, which serves as a prior pose for the subsequent hand pose refinement.
+Given an input monocular image, this module aims to generate an initial estimation of 3D hand pose $\Tilde{\mathbf{P}}$ as a prior.
 A hand model is able to represent both hand shape and pose with a few parameters, which is thus a suitable prior for hand pose estimation.

 We first predict parameters of the hand model.
-Specifically, we crop and resize the input image to a saliency region of the hand, which is fed into the ResNet-50 \cite{ResNet} to extract features for the construction of the latent code $\mathbf{z}$, {\it i.e.}, parameters of the hand model.
+Specifically, we crop and resize the input image to a salient region of the hand, which is fed into the ResNet-50 network \cite{ResNet} to extract features for the construction of the latent code $\mathbf{z}$, {\it i.e.}, parameters of the hand model.
 Then, we employ a modified MANO hand model \cite{MANO}, which is based on the SMPL model \cite{SMPL} for human bodies.
-The MANO hand model is a deformable hand mesh model with two vectors $\mathbf{\theta}$ and $\mathbf{\beta}$ contained in the latent code $\mathbf{z}$ as the input, which control the pose and shape of the generated hand respectively.
-The output of the MANO hand model includes a hand pose $\mathcal P(\mathbf{\theta},\mathbf{\beta})$.